mrodden/vyger/README.md

 $ sudo apt-get install -y openssl
 ...

-# no output because we have all fixes avaiable currently on this 18.04 LTS host
+# no output because now we have all fixes currently available on this 18.04 LTS host
 $ python3 cve.py
 $
 ```